grahamearley/FirestoreGoogleAppsScript/README.md

-# Firestore for Google Apps Script
+# Firestore for Google Apps Scripts
 ### A Google Apps Script library for accessing Google Cloud Firestore.

 This library allows a user (or service account) to authenticate with Firestore and edit their Firestore database within a Google Apps Script.